Anukr98/Apollo247/README.md

 Go into your docker settings, click on hard drives, and reset the credentials.
 Then close and reopen your Ubuntu WSL

-#### Debugging web-doctors
+### Debugging Webapps

 Source map has been configured for local environment, you can use chrome devtool to add breakpoints and debug the code.
 If you are using VS Code you can install [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) in your VS code from the plugin seciton.
 Once you have installed the plugin head over to Debug panel in VS code `ctrl + shift + D` on windows and `cmd + shift + D` on MacOS.
-And you should have a "Launch Web Doctors" beside a green play button, clicking on it will launch chrome with a fresh profile with web-doctors UI and you are good to go.
 For further information on how to debug using VS code head over to https://code.visualstudio.com/docs/editor/debugging